 Fish Hoek Dream Center Provides Kids with Education Reinforcement

-The children attending these programs are from high-poverty settlements near Cape Town, South Africa.
+The children who attend the Dream Center are from high-poverty settlements near Cape Town, South Africa.
 Their families have few resources and most kids do not finish high school.
 Some are from refugee families who are learning a new language and culture.

 Children who live in survival mode are unable to see beyond their current circumstances, much less their futures.
 They can only focus on today.
 They are unable to dream of being anything.
 The Dream Center name came from a desire to help children learn to dream big dreams.
 Learning to dream big dreams includes helping them succeed, giving them opportunities to recognize their God-given gifts and teaching them that as God’s children they are special and loved.